 Oral Sedation Dentistry in Ottawa

 Oral conscious sedation can be beneficial for patients suffering from extreme dental phobia.
 The patients take oral medication before even leaving their home, about an hour prior to the procedure.
 By the time the patient arrives at the dental clinic, he or she is already in a state of sedation.
-Effects of the oral sedation are long-lasting, and the patients will need to arrange for a family member to drive them to and from the procedure.
+Effects of the oral sedation are long-lasting, and the patients will need to arrange for a family member or a friend to drive them to and from the procedure.

 During the treatment, we will observe the patient’s vital signs to ensure their complete safety.
 During the procedure itself, the patient will remain conscious, but in a “twilight state”.
 Often, patients are able to answer questions during the treatment but are unlikely to have any memories of the procedure.